mosip/documentation/docs/upgrade-applicant-typeMVEL-scriptmigration.md

 ageGroups.ADULT = “18-200”

-Sample MVEL script is defined here https://github.com/mosip/mosip-config/blob/master/applicanttype.mvelConnect your Github account
+Sample MVEL script is defined here https://github.com/mosip/mosip-config/blob/master/applicanttype.mvel

-Note: In Pre-registration and Registration-Client applicant-type code is used to control the list of documents to be collected during the registration process.
+**Note**: In Pre-registration and Registration-Client, `applicant-type` code is used to control the list of documents to be collected during the registration process.

-The applicant_type_code returned from this mvel script will be then used to fetch the required documents from “master.applicant_valid_document" table.
+The `applicant_type_code` returned from this mvel script will be then used to fetch the required documents from `master.applicant_valid_document` table.

 For example, if the script returns applicant_type_code as “001”, all those entries in the applicant_valid_document table with app_typ_code as “001” will be picked and shown in the respective document dropdowns.